jpleet/ebeeb/readme.md

 ## Introduction

 Nature is fascinating.
 From the ancient Greeks up until the mid 19th century, the prevailing Western philosophy believed nature to be in harmony &mdash; the perfect product of some creator.
-Evidence gathered by Darwin and others started to challenge the status quo, showing nature as dynamic and constantly changing (MAYR).
-Some of the best documentation of change came from Elton () who compiled historical fur pellet records from the Hudson Bay Company.
-Elton's findings depicted what First Nations and trappers long recognized in the boreal forest of Canada: the animal populations were not in balance, birth rates and death rates were not always equal, and the populations fluctuated every 7-10 years (Krebs).
+Evidence gathered by Darwin and others started to challenge the status quo, showing nature as dynamic and constantly changing ([Mayr 1982](https://books.google.ca/books?id=pHThtE2R0UQC&lpg=PP1&dq=mayr&pg=PP1#v=onepage)).
+Some of the best documentation of change came from [Hewitt](https://en.wikipedia.org/wiki/Charles_Gordon_Hewitt) and [Elton](https://en.wikipedia.org/wiki/Charles_Sutherland_Elton) who compiled historical fur pellet records from the Hudson Bay Company.
+Elton's findings depicted what First Nations and trappers long recognized in the boreal forest of Canada: the animal populations were not in balance, birth rates and death rates were not always equal, and the populations fluctuated every 7-10 years ([Krebs et al. 2001](https://www.zoology.ubc.ca/~krebs/papers/314.pdf)).

 ![elton](https://upload.wikimedia.org/wikipedia/commons/thumb/0/06/Milliers_fourrures_vendues_90_ans_odum_1953.jpg/640px-Milliers_fourrures_vendues_90_ans_odum_1953.jpg)

-To explain long-term population fluctuations, Lotka (ref) and Volterra (ref) simultaneously formulated equations of predator-prey dynamics that cycle at equilibrium.
+To explain long-term population fluctuations, Lotka ([1920](https://www.pnas.org/content/6/7/410), [1926](https://www.jstor.org/stable/43430362?seq=1)) and Volterra ([1927](https://www.nature.com/articles/119012a0)) simultaneously formulated equations of predator-prey dynamics that cycle at equilibrium.
 The growth in the predator (lynx) and prey (hare) populations hinge on each other: the prey population grows when there are few predators and the predator population grows when there are more prey, leading to cycles.

 ![lotka-volterra cycles](https://upload.wikimedia.org/wikipedia/commons/thumb/1/16/Lotka_Volterra_dynamics.svg/640px-Lotka_Volterra_dynamics.svg.png)

 Both Lotka and Volterra borrowed concepts from chemistry to model the populations as well-mixed ideal gases following the law of mass action.
 Individuals are assumed to behave like randomly colliding gas particles and interact at a the rate proportional to the concentrations of the populations.
 A plethora of theory in EEB  &mdash; from predation and competition to epidemiological infection models &mdash; are population-level equations built on the law of mass action.
 Maybe there are some natural systems that act like well-mixed randomly colliding ideal gases, but most likely don't &mdash; most systems have some degree of patchiness or organisms sensing and reacting.

 Theory in EEB needs to move away from these 100 year-old simple assumptions of mass action and start modelling more realistic non-random individual-level interactions.
 Ecology is often defined as the study of interactions between organisms and their environments &mdash; so theory should be able to model and examine different interaction strategies.
 Moreover, linking mutable traits to the interaction strategies can capture evolutionary dynamics in long running simulations.

-There are some individual-based models (IBMs) that try to capture individual interactions and examine EEB, but they tend to be overly complex, computationally expensive, or very specific to certain systems (GRIMM).
+There are some individual-based models (IBMs) that try to capture individual interactions and examine EEB, but they tend to be overly complex, computationally expensive, or very specific to certain systems ([Grimm and Railsback 2005](https://books.google.ca/books?id=IWKYDwAAQBAJ&lpg=PR15&ots=R4dzqExRIl&lr&pg=PR15#v=onepage&q&f=false)).
 This is a framework to build IBMs that are simple, efficient, robust, and founded on classic models of EEB.

 This framework follows four principles: